 What controls the seasons is the Earth's axis, an imaginary pole that crosses the planet from top to bottom, on which the Earth spins, making one complete spin each day.

 This axis is tilted, and when the Earth revolves in its orbit around the Sun throughout the year, different parts of the planet receive the Sun's direct sunlight.
-This means that when the North Pole is tilted towards the Sun, it is summer in the Northern Hemisphere, and when it is tilted away from the Sun, that's when it doesn't get as much light and heat, which causes winter and fall.
+This means that when the North Pole is tilted towards the Sun, it is summer in the Northern Hemisphere.
+Meanwhile, when it is tilted away from the Sun, that's when it doesn't get as much light and heat, which causes winter and fall.
 Other seasonal articles you may find interesting: